ankschoubey/blog/src/content/post/dev-life/lead/one-size.md

 ---
 toc: false
 comments: true
-description: Choose the right tool for the job.
+excerpt: Choose the right tool for the job.
 tags:
  - philosophical
  - decision-making